azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 ```

 Excellent - Now we know what the user wants to order, and the associated quantities. :pizza: :pizza: :pizza:

+This service is highly used in Bot scenarios which you can read about [here](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-howto-v4-luis?view=azure-bot-service-4.0&tabs=python).

 ## Azure Cognitive Services - Search